dylanesque/Cheatsheets/postgres.md

 - A Subquery is a query within a query; while they can be useful in some instances, they're often suboptimal, even when compared to two separate queries.

+# Indexes

+## Inverse Index

+- When the index is given a string instead of a logical key, and it returns ALL rows that match that query, instead of just one.